Anshul619/Golang/Modules.md

 | [Build Constraints](https://pkg.go.dev/cmd/go#hdr-Build_constraints) | //go:build (linux && 386)                                                                                                                       | A build constraint, also known as a build tag, is a condition under which a file should be included in the package.
 Build constraints are given by a line comment that begins.                               |

 [Read more](https://www.digitalocean.com/community/tutorials/how-to-build-and-install-go-programs)

+# go.mod vs DockerFile
+- Use `go.mod` to manage Go code (version, dependencies, modules).
+- Use Dockerfile to manage the runtime/build environment (Go version, OS, tools).

+They complement each other but serve very different roles.